Does Blepharoplasty Hurt? Pain, Recovery, and Results

 June 3, 2025

-Many patients at Kopelman Aesthetic Surgery ask the same question before committing to eyelid surgery: Does blepharoplasty hurt?
+Many patients at Kopelman Aesthetic Surgery ask the same question before committing to eyelid surgery: Does blepharoplasty hurt, and is blepharoplasty painful or easier to tolerate than expected?
 Dr. Joel Kopelman, a board-certified facial and oculoplastic surgeon in New York, offers clear and honest answers based on over 35 years of experience.

-In short, blepharoplasty is not considered a painful procedure.
-Most patients describe the discomfort as mild and temporary.
+In short, blepharoplasty is not considered a painful procedure, and overall pain blepharoplasty patients report is mild and temporary.
 With proper anesthesia and aftercare, the pain is manageable and short-lived.

 Blepharoplasty is a surgical procedure for droopy eyelids that removes or repositions excess skin, fat, or muscle around the eyes.
 It can be performed on the upper or lower eyelids to improve both function and appearance.